kubestellar/kubestellar/environments/dev-env/README.md

 You can accept it or configure your firewall to suppress them by adding our kcp-edge components to the list of permitted apps.

-## Stage 3:
+## Stage 3

-Stage 3 creates the following components:
+Stage 3 creates the following components (more details: https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/ ):

 -  the infrastructure and the edge service provider workspace and lets that react to the inventory
 -  two workloads, called “common” and “special” and in response to each EdgePlacement, the edge scheduler creates the corresponding SinglePlacementSlice object.